News flashes & acid flashes

 Glass sculptor Peggy Pettigrew Stewart is casting the faces of many Woodstock musicians, including mine, to be reproduced in glass.
 We're going to be posting pictures of the process here as it goes along.

 They've been trying to make a movie about Janis Joplin for the last 15 years.
 Candidates for the role have included Zooey Deschanel, Nina Arianda, Pink, and Renee Zellweger.
 Now it's on again under the title Get It While You Can, with Joplin played by -- the envelope please -- Amy Adams.
-It's supposed to start shooting late in 2015.
+It was supposed to start shooting late in 2015, but has apparently been delayed by legal wrangling.
+Meanwhile the documentary Janis: Little Girl Blue premiered at the Venice Film Festival, and will be seen on PBS's American Masters.

 My son Devin has bought Berkeley's beloved Mr. Mopps' toy store.
 You can visit Mr. Mopps' on the web and on Facebook.